hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    *  Tim Wicinski

-Appendix D.  Github Version of This Document
+Appendix D.  GitHub Version of This Document

+   (RFCEditor: remove this section)

    While this document is under development, it can be viewed, tracked, issued, pushed with PRs, ... here:

    https://github.com/hardaker/draft-hardaker-dnsop-nsec3-guidance

-Hardaker & Dukhovni      Expires 4 November 2022               [Page 10]

-Internet-Draft                    title                         May 2022

 Appendix E.  Implementation Notes

+   (RFCEditor: remove this section)

    The following implementations have implemented the guidance in this document.
 They have graciously provided notes about the details of